utelecon/utelecon.github.io/src/pages/en/articles/copyright/educational-use-examples.md

 - **What is a “Work”:** The Copyright Act defines “work” as “a creatively produced expression of thoughts or sentiments"[^1].
 It is said to include novels, articles, music, paintings, prints, photographs, movies, computer programs, and so on[^2].
 - **Who is an “Author”:** The term “ “author” means a person who creates a work”[^3].
 Idea providers, input assistants, etc. are not recognized as authors.
-- **What are the Restricted Rights Provisions:** When we use works, we need the permission of the right holder, in principle, However, in the case of some specific purposes or forms of use, the work may be freely used without the right holder's permission. （e.g., private reproduction[^4], use by quotation[^5], reproduction in schools, and other educational institutions, etc.[^6] ）
+- **What are the Restricted Rights Provisions:** When we use works, we need the permission of the right holder, in principle, However, in the case of some specific purposes or forms of use, the work may be freely used without the right holder's permission. (e.g., private reproduction[^4], use by quotation[^5], reproduction in schools, and other educational institutions, etc.[^6])

 There are various exceptions and points to note in addition to the above, so please refer to the [The Basics of Copyright Law](basic) on this website or the website of the [Agency for Cultural Affairs (in Japanese)](https://www.bunka.go.jp/seisaku/chosakuken/).